 By Tom Burden

 Dock lines secure your boat to a dock, or to another boat when rafting, either temporarily or semi-permanently.
 These applications demand different types of dock lines.
+For an informative video on dock lines and their selection, click here or in the viewer at the end of this article.

 When your boat is away from its regular slip or mooring, you need to have some designated nylon lines aboard, preferably with spliced eyes, ready for use when you tie up somewhere.
 We call these transient dock lines.
 The eye in the end is easily passed around a cleat or piling by someone on the dock and the bitter end is adjusted on board.
 There are dozens of combinations of diameters and lengths.